 Let’s say that you want a share of the mobile market, and are interested in becoming more mobile-friendly.
 However, instead of going for a responsive design, you want to make a separate website for mobile.

 Now that would be a very big mistake, since it involves setting up a separate URL, which would just be fine if not for the fact that the mobile site and the desktop site will feature virtually identical content.
 And you know how Google feels about duplicate content.
 Give it some time, and Google’s bots will detect everything, and declare either your desktop or mobile site as having duplicate content.
 You will be penalized, and your rankings will take a dive.
+Using a mobile-friendly responsive design eliminates the risk of duplicate content penalties by consolidating your site under a single URL.

 If you’re going for better mobile-friendliness, then go straight to making your site responsive.
 With a responsive web design, all of your content will remain on a single domain, and your site will display well on smartphones, tablets, and other mobile devices.